Helping Fight Trucking Companies with Negligent Semi-Truck Drivers

 Common Injuries which happen from 18-wheeler accidents are:

-- Whiplash, strains and sprains.
+Whiplash, strains and sprains

-Injury to the neck and back is common in car crashes with tractor-trailers because the human body is thrown back and forth and causes damages to the lordotic curve in the spine and strains and sprains tendons, ligaments and muscles. - Broken Bones.
+Injury to the neck and back is common in car crashes with tractor-trailers because the human body is thrown back and forth and causes damages to the lordotic curve in the spine and strains and sprains tendons, ligaments and muscles.

-Broken bones can occur upon impact from striking objects in the car including side windows, windshields, dashes and steering wheels. - Concussions and Head Injuries.
+Broken bones can occur upon impact from striking objects in the car including side windows, windshields, dashes and steering wheels.

-Concussions and head injuries can happen easily when you have rear end collisions or front-end collisions because the brain is thrown back and forth hitting the inside of the skull which can damage axons in the brain which are small nerves. - Spinal Cord injuries.
+Concussions and head injuries can happen easily when you have rear end collisions or front-end collisions because the brain is thrown back and forth hitting the inside of the skull which can damage axons in the brain which are small nerves.

-Spinal cord injuries often arise from severe bone fractures to the spine with require surgery to stabilize you while healing and many require rigid neck and back braces be worn for months following your accident. - Traumatic Brain Injuries.
+Spinal cord injuries often arise from severe bone fractures to the spine with require surgery to stabilize you while healing and many require rigid neck and back braces be worn for months following your accident.

-Traumatic brain injuries (TBI) occur frequently due to the great force and impact that an 80,000-pound tractor-trailer causes when it strikes your vehicle causing your brain to be thrown about where you can hit windows, windshields, steering wheels and other objects in your vehicle. - Paralysis.
+Traumatic brain injuries (TBI) occur frequently due to the great force and impact that an 80,000-pound tractor-trailer causes when it strikes your vehicle causing your brain to be thrown about where you can hit windows, windshields, steering wheels and other objects in your vehicle.

 Paralysis arises from fractured bones and severed nerves.
 This can lead to quadriplegia and tetraplegia which is close to complete paralysis or only lower body level paralysis.
-All these conditions change your life forever and result in substantial medical bills that sometimes exceed one million dollars. - Amputations.
+All these conditions change your life forever and result in substantial medical bills that sometimes exceed one million dollars.

-Amputations occur when a limb is ripped off or you develop cuts and abrasions which become infected and develop into gangrene where the doctors slowly debride you by removing sections of your limb at a time to prevent gangrene and sepsis from leading to death. - Wrongful death.
+Amputations occur when a limb is ripped off or you develop cuts and abrasions which become infected and develop into gangrene where the doctors slowly debride you by removing sections of your limb at a time to prevent gangrene and sepsis from leading to death.

 Semi-truck accidents annually kill thousands of drivers and passengers.
 In 2021, 5,788 people were killed in trucking crashes which was a 17 percent increase from 2020 according to CrashStats NHTSA